Winter Camping in Ontario: A Weekend at Windy Lake Provincial Park

 Winter, in my opinion, offers a different level of quiet.
 In the summer, you might hear the birds chirping or the lapping of the waves, but in the winter, you can appreciate the absence of sound itself, which is something that everyone needs to experience…regardless of their feelings about the oft-misunderstood season of winter.

+I was received as media by Ontario Parks, whom I humbly thanks.
 Are you a fan of camping and hiking?
 Have you ever been in the winter?
 Have you ever thought about winter camping before in Ontario or Canada?
 Did this article change your mind?
 I'd love to hear any and all of your thoughts below!

 Don't forge to pin it as well if you enjoyed it!